 According to 1.2.3, they do not consider the collaborative behaviors of malicious nodes.
-Sometimes a group of malicious nodes provides wrong recommendations to make a node in their team as more trustworthy.
+Sometimes a group of malicious nodes provide wrong recommendations to make a node in their team as more trustworthy.
 Eventually, it also contributes to a considerable amount of packet drops.
 Then there should be categories of malicious nodes such as pure malicious and collaborative malicious.
-Pure malicious nodes will misbehave individually, while collaborative malicious nodes misbehaving as a team in the network.
+Pure malicious nodes will misbehave individually, while collaborative malicious nodes misbehave as a team in the network.
 Therefore, it is important to distinguish the type of malicious nodes.

 Research Objectives